gabortill/javascipt-style-guide/README.md

 ## Comment
-Use single line comments for developing.
-Block comments are for documentation.
+Generally use single line comments.
 Place single line comments on a newline of subject and put an empty line before.

+**why?**

+Save block comments for formal documentation.
+Empty lines above comments are improve readabillity.

 ```js
 // BAD
 var bad = true; // comment in wrong place